dazemc/pi7600/README.md

 Python library for accessing [7600G-H from Waveshare.](https://www.waveshare.com/wiki/SIM7600G-H_4G_HAT_(B)) This should be compatiable with all SIM7600's using either windows or linux.
-The only requirement is Python 3.10 or greater.
+The only requirement is Python 3.10 or greater, recommend dnsmasq.
 \
 \
 \